archie-judd/telescope-words.nvim/README.md

 When invoked it will replace the word under the cursor with the selected entry.
 Default selection behaviour is to insert the word at the cursor.

-### Fuzzy searching
+### Fuzzy matching

-Fuzzy searching is used to provide good results in the case of miss-spelt user queries.
+Fuzzy matching is used to provide good results in the case of miss-spelt user queries.
 The character threshold at which fuzzy-searching kicks in can be set using the option `fzy_char_threshold`, as above.
 For queries with fewer characters than this value, only exact matches are returned.

 If either the dictionary or thesaurus search functions are slow, raising the value of `fzy_char_threshold` will improve performance.